Stop describing UI elements to your AI agent. Click. Copy the exact XPath, CSS selector, and React component. Paste.

 Everything you need to inspect DOM elements during development — nothing you don't.

-Walks the React Fiber tree to find the nearest user component name and (optionally) its source file.
+Walks the React Fiber tree for the nearest user component and its source path — BuyButton (components/BuyButton.tsx).

 Pick one.
 The Prompt tab is the default — your AI agent does the wiring for you.